loeschzwerg/zty.pe-coding/README.md

 # zty.pe-coding
- zty.pe programming language word collection
+ zty.pe
+ Python language provision of keywords for use in [zty.pe]